pololu/a-star/README.txt

 If you copy this file to /etc/udev/rules.d/, it will tell ModemManager to not try to access the virtual serial ports of the A-Star.
 This is necessary on some systems in order to program the A-Star.

+== AStar32U4Prime library ==

+The "libraries" directory contains the AStar32U4Prime library, which can help you write code that interfaces with on-board hardware on the A-Star 32U4 Prime.
+For more information, see the library's README.md file.